seanodaniels/dndashboard/README.md

 A step by step series of examples that tell you have to get a development env running.

+Install what needs to be installed: Node, React, Redux, Mongoose, MongoDB.

 Clone the repository on your local machine.

 ```